Summer term: How important has transport been to Bristol?

 In Year 1 we will be using Seesaw to update you with important messages and the children’s learning.
 Please use the app to find pictures as they will not be posted on the website to ensure everything is in an easily accessible place.
 Please see your class teacher for the QR code.

-PE in Year 1 is every Tuesday afternoon and Thursday afternoon (from term 3).
+PE in Year 1 is every Monday afternoon and Thursday afternoon.
 The children will get changed into their PE kits after lunch so they need to stay in school on their pegs.

 The children need shorts, t-shirt and PE shoes – all named and the correct colours.
 Please ensure they have a warm layer for outdoor PE which will be on a Thursday afternoon from term 3.